6Bolt/Hook-Of-The-Reaper/README.md

 ### State of the Program

-The program is currently in Beta (0.8).
+The program is currently in early release (v1.0).
 Right now I plan on adding in more default light guns.
 Also add in more Default Light Gun game files.
 Once that is done, I will move onto I/O Devices and LED controllers.

 If you find any bugs, please report them here.